-DECEMBER 11, 1970 THE PARTHENON FUTURE MARSHALL GOLFERS Left to right-Jim Justice, William Frantz and Greg Booth.
-MU gains long hitters By LARRY HURLEY Sports writer Three long hitters, two freshmen and a sophomore transfer from the University of Tennessee, will be trying to fill Marshall golf vacancies created by the loss of two seniors from last year's squad.
-They are Greg Booth, Hun-tington freshman; William Frantz, Huntington freshman, and Jim Justice, Beckley sophomore.
-Reginald Spencer, golf coach, said, "We lost two seniors from last year's squad, so we have to use the strength of these new players to fill in their vacancies.
-All three are long hitters, and with length of courses increasing they should really help us.
-"Jim should help us this year through his competitive background and experience.
+FUTURE MARSHALL GOLFERS Left to right-Jim Justice, William Frantz and Greg Booth.

+By LARRY HURLEY Sports writer Three long hitters, two freshmen and a sophomore transfer from the University of Tennessee, will be trying to fill Marshall golf vacancies created by the loss of two seniors from last year's squad.
+They are Greg Booth, Huntington freshman; William Frantz, Huntington freshman, and Jim Justice, Beckley sophomore Reginald Spencer, golf coach, said, "We lost two seniors from last year's squad, so we have to use the strength of these new players to fill in their vacancies.
+All three are long hitters, and with length of courses increasing they should really help "Jim should help us this year through his competitive background and experience.
 Frantz is a very consistent golfer and a long hitter, and Booth is a dedicated golfer and also long off the tee.
 Justice, a transfer student from the University of Tennessee, has a lot of experience under his belt.
 He won the state junior tournament at the age of 16, and went to the nationals event at Oklahoma.
 As a sophomore and junior, he was a medalist in the regional high school tournament, and he has won the Black Knight Invitational Tournament at Beckley the last three years.
-Booth, a 1970 graduate of Huntington High School, won several Jaycees Tournaments in Marietta, Ohio, and also won the junior club championship.
-He placed third in the regional and state high school tournaments.
-He feels his biggest asset is hitting the greens in regulation, as well as his long hitting.
-"I played in a few tournaments this summer, so I have a little experience."
-He said.
-"This and consistency should be my biggest contribution to the team. expressed optimism He concerning the team's chances of victory this year.
-"We should have a pretty good team this year.
-We have a lot of good golfers, and I think next year's team will be even better.
-When asked about this year's schedule, he said, "There will be some head-on matches offering some good stiff competition.
-They will be in-teresting and competitive."
-Frantz also received a scholarship offer from West Virginia University.
-Asked why he chose Marshall instead, he said, "I guess Joe Feaganes was the one who really got me interested.
-We discussed going to Marshall and when I got this grant-in-aid I decided to come.
-I guess living s another 1 on for picking Marshall."
-Termed "a dedicated golfer" by Spencer, Frantz placed high in several state high school events, and finished sixth in the West Virginia State Open. academically, but the sports program seems to be down on the spring sports.
-I think a little more emphasis should be placed on baseball, swimming, wrestling and golf ASA APPLE SALE Alpha Sigma Alpha sorority will sell candied apples for Mental Health Foundation in dorms and on campus 7-9 p.m.
-Monday.
-Marshall University's attempt to get in some outdoor baseball team has begun winter hitting practice," Cook said. conditioning drills and will "In the past we have had difficulty getting good hitting continue until the beginning of practice early in the season.
-Drills consist of calisthenics Winter conditioning drills begun by baseball team Christmas vacation.
+He said one of his biggest thrills was teaming with Sam Snead to win a tournament at Beckley "I think my experience and iron play will be my biggest contribution to the team,' said.
+"I've played in a lot of competition and this has helped me a great deal.'
+Justice, as well as the other two golfers, said they liked to play under Spencer.